luckyhyosun/fullstackopen/README.md

   - <code>.toJSON()</code>, <code>.toObject()</code>: synchronous methods, don't need to use <code>await</code>.
   - other Instance methods above: asynchronous methods and return a Promise.
 You need to <code>await</code> (or use <code>.then()</code>):

-What does mean by static or instance methods?
+What is meant by static or instance methods?
 ```js
 const Note = mongoose.model('Note', noteSchema)